maximus-choi/Utterr/README.md

-# utterr — Real-time Speaker Diarization Timeline
+# Utterr — Real-time Speaker Diarization Timeline

 > 📌 *All code was written with the help of Claude.*
 >